claudiob/StateOfPiracy/README.md

 ### Step 2: Getting Traffic Data

 In order to better understand data, each domain from Step 1 will be automatically analysed to derive meaningful data.
-Oonce again data for each domain name Italy (and overall) will be derived by [Similarweb][sw], using ollowing statistics:
+Once again data for each domain name in Italy (and overall) will be derived by [Similarweb][sw], using the following statistics:

 * From [Main Window][3] for Last 6m: *Total Visits, Avg.
 Monthly Visits, Pages per Visit, Desktop/Mobile Percentages*;
 * From [Geography][4]: *Italy Percentage*;
 * (From [Traffic Overview][5]: *Direct, Google Search, Yahoo Search, Bing Search*);

-While Automated retrival of the contentent can be via (costly) APIs, in this preliminary version data will fetched using Script Automation (Watir Webdriver) and stored as CSV at the beginning of the process.
+While Automated retrival of the content can be retrieved via (costly) APIs, in this preliminary version data will be fetched using Script Automation (Watir Webdriver) and stored as CSV at the beginning of the process.

 Notes: